-- Any Board or Committee Member shall be entitled to attend any meeting of any Committee, and shall, with the consent of the Committee, be entitled to speak but not to propose or second any motion or to vote.
-Executive Members cannot attend the Remuneration Committee when matters pertaining to their terms and conditions of service are being discussed and the Audit and Risk Committee when deemed necessary by the Chair of that Committee. - A Board Member, who is not a member of a particular Committee and wishes that Committee to consider an item of business which is within its remit, shall inform in writing the Lead Officer not later than the deadline set out within the agreed timetable for the Committee prior to the meeting of the issue to be discussed.
+- 22.1 Any Board or Committee Member shall be entitled to attend any meeting of any Committee, and shall, with the consent of the Committee, be entitled to speak but not to propose or second any motion or to vote.
+Executive Members cannot attend the Remuneration Committee when matters pertaining to their terms and conditions of service are being discussed and the Audit and Risk Committee when deemed necessary by the Chair of that Committee. - A Board Member, who is not a member of a particular Committee and wishes that Committee to consider an item of business which is within its remit, shall inform in writing the Lead Officer no later than the deadline set out within the agreed timetable for the Committee prior to the meeting of the issue to be discussed.
 The Lead Officer shall arrange for it to be placed on the agenda of the Committee.
-The Member shall be entitled to attend the meeting and speak in relation to the item but shall not be entitled to propose or second any motion or to vote.

-- 22.3 Board or Committee Members who wish to raise any item of business which is within its remit shall inform in writing the Committee Lead Officer not later than the deadline set out within the agreed timetable for that Committee prior to the meeting the issue to be discussed.
+The Member shall be entitled to attend the meeting and speak in relation to the item but shall not be entitled to propose or second any motion or to vote. - 22.3 Board or Committee Members who wish to raise any item of business which is within its remit shall inform in writing the Committee Lead Officer not later than the deadline set out within the agreed timetable for that Committee prior to the meeting the issue to be discussed.
 The Committee Lead Officer shall arrange for it to be placed on the agenda of the Committee. - 22.4 The Chief Internal Auditor and External Auditor have a right of attendance at all Committees.
-The Chief Internal Auditor and External Auditor shall have the right of direct access to the Chairs of the Board and all Committees. - 22.5 The Patient Reference Group shall be invited to send a maximum of two representatives to attend Board and Committee meetings held in public except 'In Committee' and Remuneration Committee. - 22.6 Those in attendance at public sessions of Board meetings including coopted members, will not routinely attend sessions held in private.
-Those in attendance of private sessions will normally be: - The Corporate Services Manager or any member of the Corporate Services Team who has been assigned to take a formal minute of the proceedings - Named officers who have been closely involved in any items under consideration, where agreed by the Board Chairperson and Chief Executive
+The Chief Internal Auditor and External Auditor shall have the right of direct access to the Chairs of the Board and all Committees. - 22.6 Those in attendance at public sessions of Board meetings including coopted members, will not routinely attend sessions held in private.
+Those in attendance of private sessions will normally be: - The Head of Corporate Governance or any member of the Corporate Governance Team who has been assigned to take a formal minute of the proceedings - Named officers who have been closely involved in any items under consideration, where agreed by the Board Chair and Chief Executive